Deadlines are 5:00 PM (Eastern). No extensions will be granted.

 Important: Applications in the area of LONG-TERM COMPLICATIONS will not be accepted.
-Applications in Psychosocial and Behavioral Health will be accepted.
+Applications in Psychosocial and Behavioral Health are welcome.

 For the purposes of this award, clinical research is defined as research conducted with human subjects for which the investigator directly interacts with the subjects.

 There are no citizenship requirements for this program.
 To assure continued excellence and diversity among applicants and awardees, JDRF welcomes proposals from all qualified individuals and encourages proposals from persons with disabilities, women, and members of minority groups underrepresented in the sciences.

 *Please contact JDRF Preaward Support with questions regarding eligibility.